 Success Coach Responsibilities—What You Can Expect

 Success Coaches will:

-- Effectively communicate the curriculum and graduation requirements for your major and university and college academic policies and procedures
+- Effectively communicate the curriculum and graduation requirements for your major and university as well as college academic policies and procedures.

 - Be accessible in person, by telephone, e-mail, or web access during posted office hours.

 - Assist you in gaining decision making skills and skills in assuming responsibility for your educational plans and achievements.